MetaMask/faq/DEVELOPERS.md

 When a user selects an account in MetaMask, that account silently becomes the `web3.eth.accounts[0]` in your JS context, the only member of the `web3.eth.accounts` array.

-For your convenience, consider the `web3.eth.defaultAccount` variable a dapp-provided variable.
+For your convenience, consider the `web3.eth.defaultAccount` variable a DApp-provided variable.
 However, it should not be used as a data source of user intention.

 ### :ear: Listening for Selected Account Changes